 Like any other surgery, endoscopic spinal surgery carries risks.
 However, these risks are very rare.
 They include, but not limited to, infections, bleeding, nerve and spinal cord injuries, and failure to relieve pain.

 You will need to stay for 3-4 days.
 Since this is an outpatient surgery, you'll need to book a hotel in the area.
-We have negotiated discounted rates with some of the hotels located near our Edison and Union surgical centers.
+We have negotiated discounted rates with some of the hotels located near our Edison and West Orange surgical centers.
 The first day of your stay is for preoperative visit and testing, the second day is for surgery and third and/or fourth day for a postoperative follow-up visit.

 For cervical surgery patients, a neck collar should be worn for one week.
 It can be taken off during sleep and when taking a shower.